nlfiedler/segarray/README.md

 The functionality, memory layout, and performance of this implementation should be very similar to that of the C implementation.

 The overhead of the bit-shifts and logarithm operations required for every push operation seems to outweigh the amortized O(1) of the basic geometrically growing `Vec` array.
-The main benefit of a segment array is that it works well with arena memory allocators.
+The main benefit of a segment array is that maybe it works well with arena memory allocators.

 This data structure supports `push` and `pop` operations and does _not_ support inserts or removes at other locations within the array.
 One exception is the `swap/remove` operation which will retrieve a value from a specified index, overwrite that slot with the value at the end of the array, decrement the count, and return the retrieved value.